Hutt International Boys' School: School donations

 The school came under fire in 2010 when the then Minister of Education Anne Tolley called an investigation into the "forced" school donation after correspondence showed it was not clear which part of the fees was compulsory and which was a donation.
 In 2015, HIBS was ranked number 2 in the list of schools receiving the most in school donations in New Zealand, totaling $2,057,620.
 This contrasted approximately 55 schools in New Zealand which received less than $500 in donations overall.
 The school has stated that the reasoning for this is that is "the key to small class sizes and hiring extra staff needed for this, beyond the level allowed by Government".

 School life

 House system

-The school has operated a house system since 1996, similar to that used in English public schools.
+The school has operated a house system since 1996, similar to that used in English public schools and many New Zealand high schools.
 Each house is named after an iconic New Zealander: Freyberg (named after Bernard Freyberg), Halberg (named after Murray Halberg), Rutherford (named after Ernest Rutherford), and Hillary (named after Edmund Hillary).
 These houses compete against each other in fierce competition for the interhouse cup in a number of events throughout the year.